mpcarolin/PokeFlex/README.md

 # Full Story
 PokeFlex provides REST api endpoints to PokeAPI, running on an easy to boot python server.
-Why, you may ask, would one want this when there is, you know, POKE API?
+Why, you may ask, would one want this when there is, you know, PokeAPI?
 Here's why we needed it:

 ## Caching
 PokeAPI has a fair use policy that limits the requests you can